-6.3 Consultation with stakeholders for substantial comments to draft Final Report
+6.2 Consultation with stakeholders for substantial comments to draft Final Report

+- 6.3.
+(1) The Director-General/CEO shall send a copy of the draft Final Report to the following States as soon as possible, inviting their significant and substantiated comments on the report as soon as possible within consultation period of thirty days from the date of the transmittal correspondence

+- (a) the State that instituted the investigation;

+- (b) the State of Registry;

+- (c) the State of the Operator;

+- (d) the State of Design;

+- (e) the State of Manufacture; and

+- (f) any State that participated in the investigation as per Part 5 of these Regulations.

+The intended safety recommendations shall be included in the draft Final Report.
-- 6.3.1 The Director-General/CEO shall send a copy of the draft Final Report to the following States inviting their significant and substantiated comments on the report as soon as possible - (a) the State that instituted the investigation; - (b) the State of Registry; - (c) the State of the Operator; - (d) the State of Design; - (e) the State of Manufacture; and - (f) any State that participated in the investigation as per Part 5 of these Regulations. - 6.3.2 The Director-General/CEO shall send through the State of the Operator, a copy of the draft Final report to the Operator to enable the Operator to submit comments on the draft Final Report. - 6.3.3 The Director-General/CEO shall send through the State of Design and the State of Manufacture, a copy of the draft Final report to the organizations responsible for the type design and the final assembly of the aircraft to enable them to submit comments on the draft Final Report. - 6.3.4 The Director-General/CEO shall send a copy of the draft Final Report to any Organizations or persons who in the opinion of the Director-General/CEO have a direct interest in the investigation of an accident or incident to enable them to submit their significant and substantiated comments on the draft Final Report.

-- 6.3.5 If the Director-General/CEO receives comments within 60 days of the date of the transmittal letter, it shall either amend the draft Final Report to include the substance of the comments received or, if desired by the State that provided comments, append the comments to the Final Report. - 6.3.6 If the Director-General/CEO receives no comments within 60 days of the date of the first transmittal letter, it shall issue the Final Report in accordance with 6.4, unless an extension of that period has been agreed by the Director-General/CEO and the entities concerned. - 6.3.7 The Director-General/CEO shall have power to extend the period of 60 days prescribed in paragraph 6.3.10.3 and this power shall be exercisable notwithstanding that the period has expired. - 6.3.8 If the Director-General/CEO receives no comments within the agreed extension period, it shall issue the Final Report without delay, and forward same to the President through the Minister, and publish. - 6.3.9 The Director-General/CEO shall send, within 60 days of the date of receipt of transmittal letter, its significant comments on draft Final Report to the State conducting an accident or incident investigation to which the Director-General/CEO participated.
+- (2) The Director-General/CEO shall send through the State of the Operator, a copy of the draft Final report to the Operator to enable the Operator to submit comments on the draft Final Report. - (3) The Director-General/CEO shall send through the State of Design and the State of Manufacture, a copy of the draft Final report to the organizations responsible for the type design and the final assembly of the aircraft to enable them to submit comments on the draft Final Report. - (4) The Director-General/CEO shall send a copy of the draft Final Report to any Organizations or persons who in the opinion of the Director-General/CEO have a direct interest in the investigation of an accident or incident to enable them to submit their significant and substantiated comments on the draft Final Report. - (5) If the Director General/CEO Bureau receives comments within the consultation period 60 days of the date of the transmittal letter, it shall either amend the draft Final Report to include the substance of the comments received or, if desired by the State or entity that provided comments, append the comments to the Final Report.
+Comments to be appended to the Final Report shall be restricted to non-editorial specific technical aspects of the Final report upon which no agreement could be reached. - (6) If the Director General/CEO Bureau receives no comments within the consultation period 60 days of the date of the first transmittal letter, it shall issue the Final Report in accordance with 6.4, unless an extension of that period has been agreed by the Director General/CEO Bureau and the Sates or entities concerned. - (7) The Bureau shall extend the consultation period prescribed in paragraph 6.3(1) to sixty days if it is notified of the need for additional time by the State or entity invited to comment.
+Director-General/CEO shall have the power to extend the period of 60 days prescribed in paragraph 6.3.10.3 and this power shall be exercisable notwithstanding that the period has expired. - 6.3.8 If the Director General/CEO receives no comments within the agreed extension period, it shall issue the Final Report without delay, and forward same to the President through the Minister, and publish. - (8) The Director General/CEO Bureau shall send, within the consultation period of thirty 60 days of the date of receipt of transmittal letter, its significant and substantiated comments on draft Final Report, to the State conducting an accident or incident investigation to which the Director-General/CEO Bureau participated, unless an extension of the consultation period has been agreed by the Sate that issued the draft Final Report.